arenekosreal/raspberrypi4-uefi/README.md

 2. UEFI firmware is experimental, that means maybe some features may not work properly.
 You can get more infomation at [there](https://github.com/pftf/RPi4)
 3. Install grub with `--removeable` flag, or you have to choose boot from `/EFI/grub/grubaa64.efi` file in UEFI manually when your Pi is powering on.
 4. This project is designed for `aarch64`(arm64) architecture, it is just for test so you can compile on `x86_64` machine with `aarch64-linux-gnu-gcc` toolchain.
 Due to my ability, if you compiled on a `x86_64` computer, the software package will be treat as `x86_64` package and you can't install it directly on your Pi although all binary files in this package is designed for running on `aarch64` machine.
 So I recommend you to compile this package directly on your Pi and install it or manually copy generated files to your filesystem.
+5. According to pftf, Raspberry Pi can't use SD card because there is not any SD card driver, but I can use it with the kernel provided by Raspberrypi Foundation(USE_GENERIC_KERNEL=False in PKGBUILD) and set SDArasan SD/SDIO Host Controller in Firmware Settings.
+Of course it will be much slower than USB 3.0 even I directly find a SD card reader and connect to USB 3.0 Port of my Raspberry Pi.

 ## References